Dirac and Weyl Fermions -- the Only Causal Systems: Poincar e Covariance of Position

 \subsection{Poincar\'e covariance of position operator}

 Poincar\'e covariance carries over from the WL to the position operator associated with the WL.
 Indeed, let $\sigma$ be a spacelike hyperplane, choose an origin $\mathfrak{o}\in \sigma$ and a direction $\mathfrak{n}\in \sigma-\mathfrak{o}$.
-Then, by \cite[(3.1)(3.2)]{CM82}, the (four-component) position operator $X_{\sigma,\mathfrak{o}}$ for the three-dimensional Euclidean space $\sigma-\mathfrak{o}$ is given by the integral of $\operatorname{id}_\sigma-\, \mathfrak{o}$ with respect to the WL on $\sigma$, whence the position operator $X_{\sigma,\mathfrak{o},\mathfrak{n}}$ in direction $\mathfrak{n}$ follows to be $ - \mathfrak{n}\cdot\, X_{\sigma,\mathfrak{o}}$ with $\cdot$ the Minkowski product on Minkowski space.\footnote{ Representing Minkowski space by $\R^4$ the Minkowski product is given by $\mathfrak{a}\cdot \mathfrak{a}':=a_0a'_0-a_1a'_1-a_2a'_2-a_3a'_3$.
+Then, by \cite[(3.1),(3.2)]{CM82}, the (four-component) position operator $X_{\sigma,\mathfrak{o}}$ for the three-dimensional Euclidean space $\sigma-\mathfrak{o}$ is given by the integral of $\operatorname{id}_\sigma-\, \mathfrak{o}$ with respect to the WL on $\sigma$, whence the position operator $X_{\sigma,\mathfrak{o},\mathfrak{n}}$ in direction $\mathfrak{n}$ follows to be $ - \mathfrak{n}\cdot\, X_{\sigma,\mathfrak{o}}$ with $\cdot$ the Minkowski product on Minkowski space.\footnote{ Representing Minkowski space by $\R^4$ the Minkowski product is given by $\mathfrak{a}\cdot \mathfrak{a}':=a_0a'_0-a_1a'_1-a_2a'_2-a_3a'_3$.
 Often we use the notation $\mathfrak{a}^{\cdot 2}:=\mathfrak{a}\cdot\mathfrak{a}$.} Then the Poincar\'e covariance

 holds.
 This yields, in particular, Poincar\'e covariance of the Newton-Wigner position operator $X^{\textsc{nw}}$.
 For this kind of covariance see Fleming 1965 \cite[(2.6)]{F65}.
-One more derivation of the Poincar\'e covariance of $X^{\textsc{nw}}$ can be found in \cite{FKW02} 2002.
+One more derivation of the Poincar\'e covariance of $X^{\textsc{nw}}$ can be found in Farkacz, Kurucz, Weiner 2002 \cite{FKW02}. \\